 MWD depends primarily on surface water supplies (95%).
 It relies less on groundwater but that has been increasing.
-MWD's main water source, Lake Cachuma, is currently (as of June 2016) holding only 14.1% of its capacity.
-Jameson Lake, MWD's other surface water supply is currently (as of June 2016) holding only 12.1% of its capacity.
+MWD's main water source, Lake Cachuma, is currently (as of July 2016) holding only 13.4% of its capacity.
+Jameson Lake, MWD's other surface water supply is currently (as of July 2016) holding only 11.6% of its capacity.
 In the last three years, MWD has received only 0-10% of its previous State Water Project deliveries.
 Due to these staggering shortfalls in water supply for the District, the MWD is currently negotiating the largest ever supplemental water purchase (5,000 acre-feet of water) from sources north of the Sacramento-San Joaquin Delta.

-On October 14, 2014, the day before the two subject water well applications were approved by the County, a drought task force appointed by the County CEO briefed the Board of Supervisors, noting that the County had received a staggering surge in the number of water well applications-80 applications in the Montecito/Carpinteria area in the previous year, compared with a previous average of only 9 well applications per year in that part of the County.
+On October 14, 2014, the day before the subject water well application was approved by the County, a drought task force appointed by the County CEO briefed the Board of Supervisors, noting that the County had received a staggering surge in the number of water well applications-80 applications in the Montecito/Carpinteria area in the previous year, compared with a previous average of only 9 well applications per year in that part of the County.

-On October 15, 2014, the Montecito Planning Commission approved the construction of the subject two new private water wells intended to provide supplemental irrigation for landscaping that requires substantial amounts of water on lots developed with existing single family residences and already receiving water service from MWD (Exhibit 8).
-Both of the proposed water wells would be installed in an intensely groundwater-mined portion of Storage Unit 3 (the coastal sub-basin of the Montecito Groundwater Basin) within the Coastal Zone between Fernald Point to the east, Highway 101 to the north, the Pacific Ocean to the south, and the Santa Barbara Cemetery to the west (Exhibit 2).
+On October 15, 2014, the Montecito Planning Commission approved the installation and operation of the subject new private water well intended to provide supplemental irrigation for landscaping that requires substantial amounts of water on a lot developed with an existing single family residence that already receives water service from MWD (Exhibit 8).
+The proposed water well would be installed in an intensely groundwater-mined portion of Storage Unit 3 (the coastal sub-basin of the Montecito Groundwater Basin) within the Coastal Zone between Fernald Point to the east, Highway 101 to the north, the Pacific Ocean to the south, and the Santa Barbara Cemetery to the west (Exhibit 2).
 The majority of MWD's own high-producing groundwater wells are located in Storage Unit 3, and at least three other private water companies extract from Storage Unit 3 as their sole source of potable water to service approximately 60 residential properties (Exhibit 3).
 Since 2013, MWD's groundwater wells have been extracting five times more groundwater (nearly 500 AFY) than the wells' pre-drought extraction rate.

 On November 21, 2014, the MWD sent a letter (Exhibit 5) to the County requesting the placement of a moratorium on the issuance of new water well permits within the service boundary of the District until the Water Shortage Emergency is lifted.
 However, despite this guidance from the agency charged with management of the groundwater aquifer, the County has continued to issue well permits.
 As described above, there has been a surge in new water well permit applications that have been submitted and approved by the County.
-In fact, another permit application for a private water well (Olive Mill Trust Water Well, referred to as "Hair" in the attached Exhibits, at 1169 Hill Road in Montecito) that lies in the vicinity of the two private water wells that are the subject of this report was approved on July 20, 2016.
+In fact, another permit application for a private water well (Olive Mill Trust Water Well, referred to as "Hair" in the attached Exhibits, at 1169 Hill Road in Montecito) that lies in the vicinity of the Schlesinger water well that is the subject of this report was approved on July 20, 2016.
 This recently approved private well similarly circumvents the rationing imposed by the MWD and would provide irrigation for water-intensive landscaping on a lot developed with a single family residence that already receives water service from the MWD.